Azure/azure-openapi-validator/docs/rules.md

 Please refer to [invalid-verb-used.md](./invalid-verb-used.md) for details.

+### LatestVersionOfCommonTypesMustBeUsed

+This rule checks for references that aren't using the latest version of common-types.

+Please refer to [latest-version-of-common-types-must-be-used.md](./latest-version-of-common-types-must-be-used.md) for details.

 ### LicenseHeaderMustNotBeSpecified

 `x-ms-code-generation-settings` must not have the license section specified in the OpenAPI documents since each generated SDK can have a different licensing header.
 This information must be provided either from the command line or the configuration file when actually generating the sdk.